simonjordan557/WordGameCheater/README.md

 ChangeLog:

+22 / 9 / 2020

+- Recursive binary search used when comparing potential anagrams to the dictionary, speeding search up massively.

 14 / 9 / 2020

 - Code rewritten to use recursion, in order to dynamically react to input strings of different lengths without hardcoded limitations.